fenago/tableau-fundamentals/lab-guides/md/lab_overview.md

 ### About

 This Tableau course will introduce you to visual statistical analytics capabilities, create different types of visualizations and dynamic dashboards for rich user experiences.
-We then move on to maps and geospatial visualization, and the new Data Model capabilities introduced in Tableau 2020.2.
+We then move on to maps and geospatial visualization, and the new Data Model capabilities introduced in Tableau.
 You will further use Tableau Prep’s ability to clean and structure data and share the stories contained in your data.

-By the end of this course, you will be proficient in implementing the powerful features of Tableau 2020 for decision-making.
+By the end of this course, you will be proficient in implementing the powerful features of Tableau for decision-making.